RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 1. **MainScript.js**: The main script that includes `@require` directives for the other scripts.
 This script should be installed in the Tampermonkey extension.

 2. **DownloadButton.js**: Handles the creation and functionality of the "Download Data" button.
 It initiates a download process, tracks progress, and allows cancellation.
+Includes a delay function to prevent API overloading.

 3. **AddItemButton.js**: Handles the creation and functionality of the "Add New Item(s)" button.
 It allows users to input multiple store codes and PLUs, generating a CSV file with the combinations.